QEDan/QEDan.github.io/strategy_recipe.md

 In this step, we assume that there is some kind of future data product to solve every type of decision that we identified in step 2, even if we can't imagine how it works yet.

 The dependency graph includes

 * All analytics covering the entire field, everything that you might want to build
 * All data sources that the analytics could depend on, whether they are already obtained, could be obtained, or may not be possible to obtain
 * Edges indicate dependencies.
-An analytic could depend on other analytics or datasets.
-Normally datasets will not depend on analytics, but this could be the case in some rare instances
+An analytic could depend on other analytics or data sets.
+Normally data sets will not depend on analytics, but this could be the case in some rare instances

 ### Example